 Dumbarton Oaks is a dream… Ok, so technically for hire photography is not allowed inside the gardens but you can go around to the areas surrounding including the Dumbarton House and path starting at Lover’s Lane.

 This is the perfect spot for coupes who love the outdoors!
-Rock Creek Park would also be another great nature spot in the city!
+Roosevelt Island would also be another great nature spot in the city!

 YOU CAN ALSO CHOOSE ANY OF THESE WEDDING VENUES AS AN ENGAGEMENT BACKDROP